reevesba/computational-intelligence/projects/project2/README.md

 -	Your conclusions about how the number of hidden layers and neurons influences the approximation error

 ### Directory Structure
+- dat: Datasets.
 - doc: Any relevant documentation/report.
-- img: Hosts any images for this README.
+- img: Hosts any images for this README/report.
 - out: Program output.
 - src: Program source code files.